 Frequently Asked Questions (FAQs)

-What is the best way to prepare for the GMAT Quantitative Reasoning section?
+How important is time management in the GMAT Quantitative Reasoning section?

 Time management is crucial, as you have a limited amount of time to answer a series of questions.
 Practice pacing yourself and prioritize questions to maximize your score.